 Recommended reads:

-Talent manager resume summary or objective?
-The best choice is based on your experience
+Talent manager resume summary or objective? the best choice is based on your experience

 If you're wondering about the relevancy of the resume summary or the resume objective to your talent manager application - here's the truth.